Tiger I: British response

 The British had observed the gradual increase in German AFV armour and firepower since 1940 and had anticipated the need for more powerful anti-tank guns.
 Work on the 76.2 mm calibre Ordnance QF 17 pounder had begun in late 1940 and in 1942 100 early-production guns were rushed to North Africa to help counter the new Tiger threat.
 The gun carriage had not yet been developed, and the guns were mounted on the carriages of 25-pounder gun-howitzers and were known by the code name "Pheasant".

 Efforts were hastened to get cruiser tanks armed with 17-pounder guns into operation.
 The Cruiser Mk VIII Challenger (A30) was already at the prototype stage in 1942, but this tank had relatively weaker armor with a front hull thickness of 64 mm.
 In the end, it was produced and deployed in limited numbers (around 200 were ordered in 1943), though crews liked it for its high speed.
-The extemporised Sherman Firefly, armed with the 17-pounder, proved to be an excellent anti-tank weapon, but the gun lacked general purpose capability until later in the war.
+The extemporised Sherman Firefly, armed with the 17-pounder, proved to be an excellent anti-tank weapon, but the gun lacked general-purpose capability until later in the war.
 Fireflies were successfully used against Tigers; in one engagement, a single Firefly destroyed three Tigers in 12 minutes with five rounds.
 Sherman Fireflies were deployed one per troop of four 75mm armed standard Shermans.
-The Germans learned to target Fireflies, so the gun barrel of the Firefly was painted to look like a standard M3 75mm gun.
+The Germans learned to target Fireflies, so the gun barrel of the Firefly was painted to disguise its length, resembling the M3 75mm gun.
 This was partially effective.
 Over 2,000 Fireflies were built during the war.
-Five different 17-pounder-armed British designs saw combat during the war: the Challenger, the A34 Comet (using the related QF 77mm HV), the Sherman Firefly, the 17pdr SP Achilles (upgunned M10 GMC), and the 17pdr SP Archer self-propelled gun, while one more, the A41 Centurion, was about to enter service as the European war ended.
+Five different 17-pounder-armed British designs saw combat during the war: the Challenger, the A34 Comet (using the related QF 77mm HV), the Sherman Firefly, the 17pdr SP Achilles (up-gunned M10 GMC), and the 17pdr SP Archer self-propelled gun, while one more, the A41 Centurion, was about to enter service as the European war ended.
 In 1944 the British introduced an APDS round for the 17-pounder, which increased penetration performance considerably.